google/deepvariant/docs/deepvariant-details.md

 -------- | --------- | -------------
 Ratio    | 57%       | 135%

+### Update in v0.9.0

+Starting from v0.9.0, we default `--use_ref_for_cram` to true.
+Please make sure your `--ref` flag is the same reference file your CRAM file was created with.

 ### Update in v0.8.0

 If you know which reference file your CRAM file was created with, and want to